fanf2/hg64/README.md

 ------------

-To find a bucket in its sparse array, `hg64` uses CLZ (count leading zeroes) and POPCNT (population count) compiler builtins.
+To find a bucket in its sparse array, `hg64` uses CLZ (count leading zeroes) and POPCNT (count set bits) compiler builtins.

 Floating point is not used when ingesting data.
 It is used when querying summary statistics about the data:

-  * When calculating ranks and quantiles, `hg64` uses floating point to interpolate within the range of a bucket.
+  * When calculating ranks and quantiles, `hg64` uses floating point multiplication and division to interpolate within the range of a bucket.

   * The mean and variance are calculated in floating point, so that they are useful for histograms of small values.